tarantool/tarantool/changelogs/unreleased/gh-5958-rollbacked-replace-background-built-index.md

 ## bugfix/core

-* Fix a bug when rollbacked changes appears in built-in-background index (gh-5958)
+* Fixed a bug when rolled back changes appear in the built-in-background index (gh-5958).